kimasgill/Projects-and-Code-Snippets/README.md

 # Projects

 A repository of code snippets and projects I'm working on.

-These projects are exercises from tutorials.
+### ToDo List
+This is a Todo List Application that features CSS Animations when hovering over todo items.
+Technologies used: HTML, CSS, jQuery, Fontawesome Icons

 ### Tribute Page
-This was a tribute page I made for Michael Jackson.
-It has a timeline of the highlights of his musical career.
+This is a tribute page showing the highlights of Michael Jackson's musical career.
 Technologies used:
 - HTML
 - CSS
 - Bootstrap.